khameneh/ProcessMonitor/README.md

 Testing
 =======
-The implemented methods are too simple make automated testing for them, and they also require interaction with external processes.
+The implemented methods are too simple to make automated testing for them, and they also require interaction with external processes.
 Therefore the functionality is only manually tested.

 Usage